sageshoyu/docs-opmanual_sky/book/opmanual_sky/15-highschool-build/110-Build-Part1-Instructions.md

 <div class='check' markdown="1">

-It's very easy to add too much solder and create solder bridge between adjacent pins.
+It's very easy to add too much solder and create a solder bridge between adjacent pins.
 Visually inspect your soldering to make sure that adjacent pins are not connected by globs of solder.
 If you have a solder bridge, try the technique shown in [this video](https://www.youtube.com/watch?v=gJPLs7J4oCk).
 If this does not work, you can use desoldering wick or a solder sucker to remove the excess solder.

 </div>